jayster55/Personal-Website/README.md

-My basic personal website built with React and Material UI.
+My basic personal website built with React and Semantic UI.
 Please feel free to use this as a template.